mantik-ai/tutorials/mlflow_models_tutorial.md

 loaded_model = mlflow.pytorch.load_model(logged_model)
 ```

-####The model can also be loaded through the MLflow model registry.
-The function you will use will be the same, but the path you will provide will be different.
-To load a model from the model registry, the path will be “models:/<model_name>/<version>” where model_name is the name of your model in the model registry and version is the version of the model in the model registry.
+The model can also be loaded through the MLflow model registry if you have already registered it there.
+In case the model is not registered, you can add it to the model registry using the MLflow tracking UI.
+When viewing the model artifact, you should press the "Register Model" button that appears in the upper left.
+After this step, you can continue to load the model using the same function as previously, but the path you will provide will be different.
+To load a model from the model registry, the path will be ```“models:/<model_name>/<version>”``` where ```model_name``` is the name of your model in the model registry and ```version``` is the version of the model in the model registry.

 ## Prediction